RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - If not specified the default input will be false.

 ## ARAX_overlay
+### overlay(action=add_node_pmids)

+`add_node_pmids` adds PubMed PMID's as node attributes to each node in the knowledge graph.
+This information is obtained from mapping node identifiers to MeSH terms and obtaining which PubMed articles have this MeSH term either labeling in the metadata or has the MeSH term occurring in the abstract of the article.

+This can be applied to an arbitrary knowledge graph as possible edge types are computed dynamically (i.e. not just those created/recognized by the ARA Expander team).

+#### parameters:

+* ##### max_num

+    - The maximum number of values to return.
+Enter 'all' to return everything

+    - Acceptable input types: int or string.

+    - This is not a required parameter and may be omitted.

+    - `all`, `5`, and `50` are examples of valid inputs.

+    - If not specified the default input will be 100.

-### overlay(action=compute_ngd)
+### overlay(action=predict_drug_treats_disease)

-`compute_ngd` computes a metric (called the normalized Google distance) based on edge soure/object node co-occurrence in abstracts of all PubMed articles.
+`predict_drug_treats_disease` utilizes a machine learning model (trained on KP ARAX/KG1) to assign a probability that a given drug/chemical_substance treats a disease/phenotypic feature.
+For more information about how this model was trained and how it performs, please see [this publication](https://doi.org/10.1101/765305).
-This information is then included as an edge attribute with the name `normalized_google_distance`.
+The drug-disease treatment prediction probability is included as an edge attribute (with the attribute name `probability_treats`).
-You have the choice of applying this to all edges in the knowledge graph, or only between specified subject/object qnode id's.
-If the later, virtual edges are added with the type specified by `virtual_relation_label`.
+You have the choice of applying this to all appropriate edges in the knowledge graph, or only between specified subject/object qnode id's (make sure one is a chemical_substance, and the other is a disease or phenotypic_feature).
+If the later, virtual edges are added with the relation specified by `virtual_edge_type` and the type `probably_treats`.
 Use cases include:

-* focusing in on edges that are well represented in the literature
-* focusing in on edges that are under-represented in the literature
+* Overlay drug the probability of any drug in your knowledge graph treating any disease via `overlay(action=predict_drug_treats_disease)`
+* For specific drugs and diseases/phenotypes in your graph, add the probability that the drug treats them with something like `overlay(action=predict_drug_treats_disease, subject_qnode_key=n02, object_qnode_key=n00, virtual_relation_label=P1)`
+* Subsequently remove low-probability treating drugs with `overlay(action=predict_drug_treats_disease)` followed by `filter_kg(action=remove_edges_by_attribute, edge_attribute=probability_treats, direction=below, threshold=.6, remove_connected_nodes=t, qnode_key=n02)`

 This can be applied to an arbitrary knowledge graph as possible edge types are computed dynamically (i.e. not just those created/recognized by the ARA Expander team).

 #### parameters:

-* ##### default_value

-    - The default value of the normalized Google distance (if its value cannot be determined)

-    - Acceptable input types: string.

-    - This is not a required parameter and may be omitted.

-    - `0` and `inf` are examples of valid inputs.

-    - If not specified the default input will be inf.

 * ##### virtual_relation_label